CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.1.1 General Server.txt

 ### 2 5 overloading of servers

 If servers are not adequately dimensioned, then at some point the point is reached where they no longer meet the requirements of the users.
-Depending on the type of systems involved, this can have a variety of negative effects, such as the servers or services being temporarily unavailable, or data loss.
+Depending on the type of systems involved, this can have a variety of negative consequences, such as the servers or services being temporarily unavailable, or data loss.
 Overloading a single server in complex IT landscapes can cause problems or failures for other servers.

 Triggers for the overload of information systems can be that

 * installed services or applications are misconfigured, unnecessarily consuming memory
-* existing storage capacities are exceeded,
+* existing storage capacities are exceeded
 Numerous requests at the same time overstrain a system and overload the processors,
 * too much computing power is claimed by the services or
-* a large number of messages will be sent at the same time.
+* a large number of messages are sent at the same time.
 3 requirements
 ---------------
 The following are specific requirements for general server protection.
 Basically, the IT operation is responsible for meeting the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.